Exploring Blockchain Interoperability: Frameworks, Use Cases, and Future Challenges: Interoperability in Blockchain

 \subsection{Cross-Chain Communication Protocol}

 One of the commonly used CCCP is sidechains.
-It is a mechanism that enables blockchains to communicate with others and provides scalability features.
-In this, one blockchain considers the other as an extension of itself.
+It is a mechanism that enables blockchains to communicate with each other and provides scalability features.
+In this case, one blockchain considers the other as an extension of itself.
 The mainchain contains the ledger assets, and the sidechain can access them.
 Sidechains improve the performance of the mainchain by offloading and processing transactions separately and returning the results to the mainchain.
-The essential components of the sidechain are CCCP and the consensus protocols.
+The essential components of the sidechain are CCCP and consensus protocols.

+The most common way in which sidechains interact with mainchains is called a two-way peg.
+If a client on the mainchain desires to transfer tokens to another party, it must first send those tokens to specific nodes on the mainchain.
+These nodes then lock the tokens within the mainchain and produce equivalent tokens on the sidechains \cite{interoperability_3_IEEE_Access}.
+The client may then use the newly created sidechain tokens to conduct transactions with the target blockchains.
+Each time the client utilises sidechain tokens, the locking nodes eliminate the corresponding tokens that are secured on the mainchain.
+This procedure is known as a two-way peg, with three prevalent implementations: simplified payment verification (SPV), central two-way peg, and federated two-way peg.